Pisanello

-Pisanello is known for his resplendent frescoes in large murals, elegant portraits, small easel pictures, and many brilliant drawings such as those in the Codex Vallardi (Louvre).
+Pisanello is known for his resplendent frescoes in murals, portraits, easel pictures, and a number of drawings such as those in the Codex Vallardi (Louvre).
 He is the most important commemorative portrait medallist in the first half of the 15th century, and he can claim to have originated this important genre.

 He was employed by the Doge of Venice, the Pope in the Vatican and the courts of Verona, Ferrara, Mantua, Milan, Rimini, and by the King of Naples.
 He stood in high esteem in the Gonzaga and Este families.

-Pisanello had many of his works wrongly ascribed to other artists such as Piero della Francesca, Albrecht Dürer and Leonardo da Vinci, to name a few.
-While most of his paintings have perished, a good many of his drawings and medals have survived.
+Pisanello had a number of his works wrongly ascribed to other artists such as Piero della Francesca, Albrecht Dürer and Leonardo da Vinci, to name a few.
+While most of his paintings have perished, a number of his drawings and medals have survived.

 Early life

 Pisanello's life is somewhat shrouded in mystery.
 He was born between 1380 and 1395 and died between 1450 and 1455 (probably between 14 July and 8 October 1455).
 He was a native of Pisa but spent his early years in San Vigilio sul Lago in the territory of Verona.
 He was probably given his early training by a Veronese painter (perhaps Altichiero or Stefano da Verona) as his early style is in the tradition of Veronese painting.